thycotic/privman-docs/how-to/best-practices/prevent-read.md

 You can restrict access to specific file types or locations using Privilege Manager.
 To prevent read / write access to file types or locations, do the following steps:
 * Create a Deny File Access Action
-* Create an Application Control Policy to which you will add the
-* Deny File Access Action
+* Create an Application Control Policy to which you will add the Deny File Access Action
 * Test the privilege reduction you've just created

 In the following scenario you will create a Microsoft Word document and save it on your machine to:

 `c:\company invoices\invoice 101.doc`

-## Create a deny file access action
+## Create a Deny File Access Action

 1. Navigate to __ADMIN | Actions__.
 1. Under Filter Type enter __Deny File Access Action__.